 The language used by the people of a specific area, class, district or any other group of people.
 The term dialect involves the spelling, sounds, grammar and pronunciation used by a particular group of people and it distinguishes them from other people around them.
 Dialect is a very powerful and common way of characterization, which elaborates the geographic and social background of any character.

-Examples of Dialect from Literature
+Dialect Examples from Literature

 There are plenty of dialect examples in literature that show the best usage of dialect as a literary device.
 One of them is Mark Twain’s Huckleberry Finn where he used exaggerated dialect to distinguish between the characters: